StriganovSergey/tcpprint/README.md

 # tcpprint
 Print server for Windows.
-Designed to share local-USB printer, or guaranteed printing to network printer.
-Provides the possibility of store and view for all printed documents.
+Designed to share local-USB printer, or guaranteed lossless printing to network printer.
+Provides the possibility of storing and viewing all the documents printed before.